funkybase/workload-management-system/README.md

 #### Local instance

-To access workload API locally, clone this repo and either:
+To access workload API locally, clone this repo and run `pip install -r requirements.txt` once in the directory and either:
     1. export FLASK_APP and run with `flask run`
     2. run with `python backend.py` (python must be version 3)
     3. run with `gunicorn wsgi`